 Melissa Forstrom’s research and teaching focuses on the intersection(s) of exhibitions, museum interpretation, communications and society.
 Her current project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.
 Melissa defines interpretation broadly to include museum texts, design, immersion, photographs and maps.

 Having presented her research at conferences in the United States, the United Kingdom, Singapore and Russia, Melissa has also been invited to speak at the Detroit Institute of the Arts, Museum of Fine Arts- Boston, the Smithsonian National Museum of the American Indian, the New York Public Library, the King Abdulaziz Centre for World Culture at the American Alliance of Museums Conference, and P21 Gallery (London).
-She has guest lectured at Johns Hopkins, the University of Leicester-UK, University of Oslo, Humboldt University-Berlin, University of Westminster-London, and the University of Wales.
+She has guest lectured at The New School, Johns Hopkins, the University of Leicester-UK, University of Oslo, Humboldt University-Berlin, University of Westminster-London, and the University of Wales.

 - AMG 2300: Communicating the Arts